Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 ## Temperature Graphic
 The temperature graph widget is defined on `/firmware/application/apps/ui_debug.cpp`.

 It should graph the 128 temperature values, stored on the samples arrray.
-On the botton right side o te graph, it shows the most recent logged value.
+On the botton right side of the graph, it shows the most recent logged value.

 ### First Analysis